 Mardi Gras World

 Today we spent the morning at Mardi Gras World.
-Finally we had mastered the Streetcar system here, because this was too far to walk.
+Finally, we had mastered the Streetcar system here, because this was too far to walk.
 Here is where they make all of the displays for parade floats around the country.
 The artists fuse layers of Styrofoam together for the base of these sculptures.
 Sometimes they add layers of plywood to give the forms strength.
 Then they paint the sculptures to make them 3 dimensional.
-The parade floats themselves are several stories high and contain bathrooms because the parade participants are often on the floats for many hours.
+The parade floats themselves are several stories high and contain bathrooms, because the parade participants are often on the floats for many hours.

 Another tradition is that of the King Cake.
 King cakes are used during celebrations in New Orleans.
 The baker hides a plastic baby in the cake.
 If you get the piece with the baby, then you are responsible for buying the cake for the next celebration.
+Weird, huh?

-Next we hopped the street car again and traveled to the Garden District.
+After that, we hopped the street car again and traveled to the Garden District.
 Famous for its beautiful 19th century homes, the Garden District was originally part of the Livaudais Plantation.
-New Orleans incorporated the plantation in 1852 and is now considered a historic landmark.
+New Orleans incorporated the plantation in 1852 and it is now considered a historic landmark.
 Stroll down the well known Magazine Street and stop in the shops.
 Some of the more popular restaurants fill quickly and waits can be long.
 I challenge you to walk a little further and find a less popular alternative.
 We like to sit at the bar and chat with the bartender.
 Usually, you get insider information about the area which consequently leads to a much better experience.

 We ended the evening with dinner at Jax Brewery.
 We sat at the bar which had an open area facing the street.
-While we were eating a random parade went by.
+While we were eating, a random parade went by.
 I don’t mean some rinky dink parade either.
 Included were floats from Busch Gardens, Disney, Sea World, and the Smurfs, to name a few.
 All of them threw beads and candy to observers.
 I ran out to grab some beads.
 Typically, this is an every day occurrence here.